Jun27-max/Jun27-max/README.md

 ###  Hi !
 I´m Junior!
 Welcome to my GitHub 👋

-**Degree in Economics and Systems Analysis and Development, I recently migrated to the IT area, taking my first steps as an intern in DevOps at Ramper.
+**Degree in Economics and Systems Analysis and Development, I recently migrated to the IT area, taking my first steps as an intern in DevOps.
 I was currently working as an Infrastructure Analyst aiming to consolidate myself in the area.
 Passionate about challenges.**